zaius/docs/content/docs/services/postgresql.md

 POSTGRES_ENV_PG_VERSION=9.4.1-1.pgdg70+1
 ```

-To learn about how to find out the IP adress of a service container you should use the environment variables exposed by Docker.
-You can read more about that in our article [_availble env vars_](http://devcenter.wercker.io/docs/services/linking-services.html).
+To learn about how to find out the IP address of a service container you should use the environment variables exposed by Docker.
+You can read more about that in our article [_available env vars_](http://devcenter.wercker.io/docs/services/linking-services.html).